RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets: Evaluation

 \subsection{Experiments for Answering RQ3}

 In this part, we analyze the consistency between the data copy obtained by exercising RADS and the actual data collected by the app, thereby verifying the completeness of the data copy.

-\textbf{Experiment Preparation}: We use the dataset from the previous step: 200 apps each in G and H. After exercising RADS, we obtain a total of 72 data copies, of which 34 are from apps in G, and 38 are from apps in H. For these 72 apps, we use the approach from Section 3.3 to dynamically monitor the behavior of the apps and analyze the actual personal data collected by the apps during runtime.
+\textbf{Experiment Preparation}: In the previous section, we performed RADS on a total of 400 apps.
+After exercising RADS, we obtain a total of 72 data copies, of which 34 are from apps in G, and 38 are from apps in H. For these 72 apps, we use the approach from Section \ref{chap:three_third} to dynamically monitor the behavior of the apps and analyze the actual personal data collected by the apps during runtime.
 For data copies in CSV and JSON formats, we extract the sensitive data of interest through an automated approach, while for other formats, we manually extract the data.

 \textbf{Completeness Analysis}: Table \ref{tab:Comparison Results of Different Data Categories' Consistency among apps in G and H} shows the consistency comparison results for different data categories in both markets.
 We find that only a small portion of apps collect SSID, AAID, and VAID, while most apps collect the other seven categories of data.
 Overall, apps perform better in the MCC/MNC and SIM Country Code categories, with 61.90\% (39/63) and 62.16\% (23/37) of apps providing these two categories of data correctly.
 However, the performance is poor for other data categories.
 In the IP Address, Network Type, and Location, the proportions of apps providing the corresponding data correctly are 22.81\% (13/57), 1.43\% (1/70), and 27.59\% (8/29), respectively.
 Not a single app correctly provide information for the other four data categories.